Alexandru Cernat

 Cernat personally led the units in successful battle at Griviţa No. 1 Redoubt.
-As a reward for his skilfulness as a commander, the Tsar of Russia, Alexander the IInd awarded him with the Order of St. George 4th class.
+As a reward for his skilfulness as a commander, the Tsar of Russia, Alexander II awarded him with the Order of St. George 4th class.
 He then led the assault against the Ottoman troops stationed at Griviţa No. 2 Redoubt, as well as other actions around Plevna, Bucov, Opanez, Etropole and the fortress of Oryahovo.
 At Plevna, he supported the successful strategy and carrying out of encircling the troops of Osman Nuri Pasha.
 Osman was then forced to capitulate.
 For the skilful way he carried out his duty on the battlefield, he was awarded the Military Virtue Medal 1st class.

 On the 5th of December 1877 Cernat was promoted to major general.
 He received the task of coordinating the Romanian troops on both banks of the Danube in order to eliminate the last pockets of Ottoman resistance around the fortress of Vidin.

 Following the end of hostilities, he was again minister of war from February to November 1878.
 He resigned following disagreements with the government of the day and domnitor Carol I, and, upon his own request, took command of the 2nd Infantry Division.
 From 1881 to 1882, he was Chief of the Romanian General Staff.
 From 1882 to 1883 Cernat was the director of the National Military Circle.
 He commanded the 2nd Army Corps from March 1883 to December 1891, when he retired from the military after 40 years of service.

 During his career, he received numerous awards, including the Military Virtue Medal 1st class (1877), the Order of the Star of Romania Grand Officer class, the Order of St. George 4th class (1877), and the Order of Saint Anna, 2nd class.

 Cernat worked for the National Liberal Party, being elected as MP and senator in 1864–1888.
 He was deputy-president of the Senate in several sessions.

 Cernat died on 8 December 1893 in Bucharest, and was buried at Bellu Cemetery in Bucharest, his headstone being designed by the sculptor Ioan Georgescu.

 Streets in Bucharest, Galați, Iași, and Sibiu bear his name.